Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 macroop container associated with a name of macroop.
 It invokes *getDeclaration*, *getDefinition*, and *getAllocator* functions through the retrieved macroop container.
-Note that retrieved container is an instance of *X86Macroop python class*.
+Note that the retrieved container is an instance of *X86Macroop python class* associated with MOV_R_MI macroop.

-### getDefinition: generate cpp class definition for macroop
+### getDefinition (X86Macroop): generate cpp class definition for macroop
 *gem5/src/arch/x86/isa/macroop.isa*
 ```python
 205         def getDefinition(self, env):